 Lauren Briggerman serves as Vice Chair of Miller & Chevalier's Litigation Department and Practice Co-Lead of the firm's Cartel Investigation & Litigation Practice.
 She focuses her practice on white collar defense in criminal and civil matters.
-She represents corporations and executives in government investigations and criminal litigation, including in the areas of criminal antitrust, bribery and corruption (FCPA), money laundering, financial services/bank fraud, and government contracts fraud.
+She represents corporations and executives in government investigations and criminal litigation, including in the areas of criminal antitrust, bribery and corruption (FCPA), money laundering, financial services/bank fraud, and government contracts fraud, among others.

 In particular, she has developed expertise in global cartel investigations and serves as co-lead of the firm's Cartel Investigation & Litigation practice.
-Recognized by Legal 500 as "highly talented, experienced, and committed" litigator who "brings a lot of experience to the table," she has a successful track record in defending companies and executives in some of the most notable international cartel investigations in recent years, including those involving the auto parts, air cargo, freight forwarding, pharmaceutical, and poultry production industries.
+Recognized by Legal 500 as "highly talented, experienced, and committed" litigator who "brings a lot of experience to the table," she has a successful track record in defending companies and executives in some of the most notable international and complex cartel investigations in recent years, including those involving the auto parts, air cargo, freight forwarding, pharmaceutical, and poultry production industries.
 She also has experience in DOJ's recent criminal "no-poach" investigations into alleged collusion in the labor market.

 Ms. Briggerman writes and speaks frequently on cartel and other white collar issues.
-She is the co-executive editor of the firm’s Executives at Risk newsletter, a quarterly publication that reports on the most noteworthy cases and investigations implicating corporate executives.
-She is also a founding member of the Women’s Antitrust Forum, a Washington, DC-based organization that brings together women antitrust practitioners for professional development purposes.
-In addition, she is an active member of the American Bar Association’s Cartel and Criminal Practice Committee and the Women’s White Collar Defense Association.
+She is the co-executive editor of the firm's Executives at Risk newsletter, a quarterly publication that reports on the most noteworthy cases and investigations implicating corporate executives.
+She is also a founding member of the Women's Antitrust Forum, a Washington, DC-based organization that brings together women antitrust practitioners for professional development purposes.
+In addition, she is an active member of the Women's White Collar Defense Association and American Bar Association's Cartel and Criminal Practice Committee and serves as Vice Chair of the Compliance & Ethics Committee in the ABA's Antitrust Law Section.

 She previously clerked for the Honorable Thomas C. Wheeler of the United States Court of Federal Claims.